zuzanadobes/DRLND-Project-Collaboration-and-Competition/README.md

 Windows (64-bit): click here
 (For Windows users) Check out this link if you need help with determining if your computer is running a 32-bit version or 64-bit version of the Windows operating system.

-Place the file in the DRLND GitHub repository, in the p3_collab-compet/ folder, and unzip (or decompress) the file.
+Place the file in the DRLND GitHub repository, in the p3_collab-compet/ folder, or your working directory, and unzip (or decompress) the file.

 # Instructions
 Follow the instructions in Tennis.ipynb to get started with training your own agent!